Bharat Jodo Yatra: Controversies

-Fake news

-Many fake news items have been spread about the yatra, some of them are listed below:

-On 23 September 2022, the Congress paused the yatra at Thrissur for a rest day, which was apparently the day when the Popular Front of India (PFI), an Islamist organisation, gave a "bandh" call in Kerala in response to the National Investigation Agency (NIA)'s raids on it the day before.
-BJP leader Kapil Mishra linked this pause of the yatra to the bandh and said the Congress was in solidarity with the PFI.
-The Congress refuted Mishra's comments, saying the pause was scheduled and completely unrelated to the PFI.
-Rahul Gandhi also said there should be no tolerance towards all forms of communalism in response to a journalist's question on the PFI raid.

-BJP leaders circulated a factually incorrect tweet on around 23 September; the tweet said a girl who hugged Rahul Gandhi in a picture taken at the yatra had used the slogan "Pakistan Zindabad" at an anti-CAA rally led by AIMIM in Bengaluru; the contents of the tweet were found to be false.
-On 25 September, the Indian National Congress initiated legal action against BJP leader Priti Gandhi for allegedly spreading "fake and divisive news" on the yatra.

-On 7 December, Congress Twitter accounts started circulating images of a crowd organised at Jai Gurudev Ashram in Mathura, saying they were taken at Bharat Jodo Yatra.

 Resistance

-The Congress and the BJP got into an argument after hoardings in Gundlupet, Karnataka, welcoming Bharat Jodo Yatra were ripped down on September 29, 2022.
+The Congress and the BJP got into an argument after hoardings in Gundlupet, Karnataka, welcoming Bharat Jodo Yatra were ripped down on 29 September 2022.
 One poster depicted Savarkar.
 Congress attributed the problem to "miscreants".
 Savarkar's image was previously seen on a Bharat Jodo Yatra poster in Kerala.

 Protests

 During the Karnataka leg of the yatra, the Congress experienced a few problems.
 Following the appearance of Rahul Gandhi's image on the Karnataka flag, pro-Kannada people protested against the image and warned the Congress not to use Gandhi's image on the flag.

 Farmers protested during the Rajasthan leg of the yatra, protesting against the failure of the state's Congress-led government to deliver on Rahul Gandhi's election promise of a farm-loan waiver.
 They also complained about water scarcity.

 Petitions in High Court

 Division Bench of the Kerala High Court dismissed a public-interest lawsuit that sought to control Bharat Jodo Yatra, which the petitioner said was impeding both vehicular and pedestrian traffic on public streets.